Koromix/rygel/web/koffi.dev/pages/misc.md

 # Types

-## Introspection
+## Type specifiers

-*New in Koffi 2.0: `koffi.resolve()`, new in Koffi 2.2: `koffi.offsetof()`*
+*Changed in Koffi 3.0*

 > [!NOTE]
-> The value returned by `introspect()` has **changed in version 2.0 and in version 2.2**.
+> In Koffi 2.0, types were External values, you had to use `koffi.introspect()` to get type information.
+In Koffi 3.0, this information is directly available in type objects, and this function is deprecated.
 >
-> In Koffi 1.x, it could only be used with struct types and returned the object passed to koffi.struct() with the member names and types.
->
-> Starting in Koffi 2.2, each record member is exposed as an object containing the name, the type and the offset within the record.
->
 > Consult the [migration guide](migration) for more information.

+You can use strings or type objects to give type information to Koffi (when declaring functions, structs, and so on).
+Use `koffi.type(spec)` to resolve all accepted type values (strings and type objects) to type objects.

-Use `koffi.introspect(type)` to get detailed information about a type: name, primitive, size, alignment, members (record types), reference type (array, pointer) and length (array).
+You can inspect the type object for information: name, primitive, size, alignment, members (record types), reference type (array, pointer), length (array), arguments and return type (prototypes).

 ```js
 const FoobarType = koffi.struct('FoobarType', {